aguida-dinara/mvn-ci-friend-versions/readme.md

 ## Goals:

 - Provide an automated way to control maven artifact versions on separate branches with minimal intervention required by the developer.
+- Prevent developers working on the same codebase in seperate branches of negatively impacting one-another when making changes to shared libraries.

 ## Description:
 * Leveraging the features described in [Maven CI Friendly Versions](https://maven.apache.org/maven-ci-friendly.html) appearing in Maven 3.5.0-beta-1, we can now use certain variables within a pom.xml's <version> tag